Train your push and pull strength

 Chest and back workouts combine two major upper body muscle groups into one efficient training session.
 By pairing pushing movements (like bench presses and push-ups) with pulling exercises (like rows and pull-downs), you challenge the front and back of your upper body in balance.
 This approach boosts strength, improves posture, and supports a well-developed physique.
 Whether you're short on time or looking to increase training frequency, chest and back pairings are both practical and effective.

-This chest and back workout builds maximum strength by alternating between pushing and pulling exercises using heavy weights and lower reps (6-8).
-You'll work opposing muscle groups back-to-back, which lets you rest one while training the other and handle heavier weights throughout the workout.
-The combination of bench press, pull-ups, and rows targets your upper body's biggest muscles for serious strength gains in both pressing and pulling movements.
+This chest and back workout builds maximum strength by alternating push and pull exercises with heavy weights and a low number of repetitions (6-8).
+You train opposing muscle groups consecutively, allowing one group to rest while you train the other, enabling you to handle heavier weights throughout the entire workout.
+The combination of bench presses, pull-ups, and rows targets the largest muscles of your upper body for significant strength gains in both pushing and pulling movements.

 Pike Push Up